naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 ## Responsible Disclosure and AWS Collaboration

 In July 2025 our team reported the cross‑task credential exposure described in this series to AWS through their coordinated disclosure program.
 AWS reviewed our research and determined that the behaviour is a **design consideration** of ECS on EC2 rather than a security vulnerability.
 They expressed appreciation for our work and collaborated to improve public documentation.
-AWS updated guidance on [task IAM roles](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and published a [security considerations blog post](https://aws.amazon.com/blogs/security/security-considerations-for-running-containers-on-amazon-ecs/) that explicitly states that tasks running on the same EC2 instance may potentially access credentials belonging to other tasks, recommending the use of Fargate for stronger isolation and careful monitoring of task role usage via CloudTrail.
+AWS updated guidance on [task IAM roles](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and updated a [security considerations blog post](https://aws.amazon.com/blogs/security/security-considerations-for-running-containers-on-amazon-ecs/) that explicitly states that tasks running on the same EC2 instance may potentially access credentials belonging to other tasks, recommending the use of Fargate for stronger isolation and careful monitoring of task role usage via CloudTrail.

 By sharing our findings we hope to help ECS users design secure architectures and make informed decisions about launch types and isolation boundaries, and to demonstrate our commitment to customer education and partnership with AWS.